Choosing a beneficiary

 Non-binding nominations

-If you make a non-binding nomination, the trustee of your super fund will make a decision about who to pay your death benefit too, but it is also legally obliged to determine who your dependents are and any other relevant considerations at the time of your death.
+If you make a non-binding nomination, the trustee of your super fund will make a decision about who to pay your death benefit to, but it is also legally obliged to determine who your dependents are and any other relevant considerations at the time of your death.
 Your benefit will be paid to those considered to be financially dependent on you and, in some cases, this will not be the person or people nominated.

 Binding nominations